inoxlang/inox/README.md

 The Inox binary comes with a **project server** that your IDE connects to.
 This server is a LSP server that implements custom methods.
 It enables the developer to develop, debug, test, deploy and manage secrets, all from VsCode.
 The project server will also provide automatic infrastructure management in the **near future**.

-__Note that there is no local development environment.__ Code files are cached on the IDE for offline access (read-only only).
+__Note that there is no local development environment.__ Code files are cached on the IDE for offline access (read only).

 <details>